Travel Trailer Fridges

 Fridges must be competently installed.
 Few are.
 Improve them by following that shown below.
 (Owners comparing fridges unknowingly discuss competent or otherwise installation).

-No caravan fridge will cool a carton of room temperature beer in an hour or two!
+No travel trailer fridge will cool a carton of room temperature beer in an hour or two!
 Buy beer cold and put it straight in the fridge.
 Fishers (particularly) grossly underestimate energy needed to freeze their catch.
 Power draws continuously, doubling or tripling consumption, yet the catch will not freeze quickly.
 Doing so requires a generator-powered chest freezer.

 Correctly installed and sensibly used RV fridges will work as specified, but don’t get carried away by vendor’s claims.
 Believe the claims in technical data, not those in brochures.